 The festival begins at 11 am on Friday and continues until Sunday at 10 pm (check out the entire programme here) including the following highlights:

 Head to the Stierenmark from the 9th August to view the prizes in the Gabentempel.
 Visit the Muni - Kolin the bull - and enjoy a meal and a drink in the Gabenbeiz.

 Watch out for Little Z as she walks in the parade on Friday at 2 pm.
-The parade route begins at the Landsgemeindeplatz hugging the lake before heading towards the Bossardarena and the Schwinger Allee (Allmendstrasse).
+The parade route begins in the old town, hugging the lake before heading towards the Bossardarena and the Schwinger Allee (Allmendstrasse).